pippim/pippim.github.io/programs/iothings.md

 the `/lib/systemd/system-sleep` directory contains the bash scripts:

-- `sound.sh` Turns on sound for nVidia 970 HDMI output
+- `sound.sh` Enables sound for nVidia GeForce
+GTX 970M HDMI output.
+On Linux there is a bug where there is no sound over HDMI channel.
+The program `nvhda` is called to enable sound.
-- `sonytv` Turns Sony TV picture off and leaves sound on
+- `sonytv` Turns Sony TV picture off and leaves sound on.

-The bash script `fliptv` toggles the wall outlet power behind the main TV.
+The bash script `fliptv` toggles the wall outlet power behind the main TV (Sony).
 In this case the power controls a lamp to provide back lighting which reduces eye strain.

-The bash script `fliptv2` toggles the wall outlet power behind the second TV.
+The bash script `fliptv2` toggles the wall outlet power behind the second TV (TCL).
 In this case the power controls a lamp to provide back lighting which reduces eye strain.

 There are four bash scripts to control a Sony TV screen: